Bacard1/HASS-2-Zigbee-Network/README.md

       json_attributes_template: "{{ value_json.data.value | tojson }}"
 ```

-This MQTT: Sensor configuration is the perfect way to visualize the two Zigbee2mqt networks separately in Home Assistant-especially if you want to follow them through cards like Zha-Network-Visualization-Card or simply via Developer Tools → States → Init.
+This lets you visualize both Zigbee networks using tools like `zha-network-visualization-card` or through Developer Tools.

-> [!TIP]
+---

-> If you liked this project, [HERE](https://github.com/bacard1?tab=repositories) you will find more interesting borders made by me. <br>
+> 💡 If you liked this project, check out [more of my repositories here](https://github.com/Bacard1?tab=repositories).
-> If you have difficulty or have questions, do not hesitate to contact me.
+> Got questions or need help?
+Feel free to reach out!